 Running the Software Tools

 The supplied software tools are designed to be run from your computer's command-line environment (also known as "terminal", or "shell").
-Command-line environments vary from one operating system to another, and working in them requires knowledge of various OS shell commands.
+Command-line environments vary from one operating system to another, and working in them requires some knowledge of various OS shell commands.

 In order to eliminate this overhead, we supply batch files (for Windows) and scripts (for Unix and Mac OS), developed by Mark Armbrust.
 These batch and script files enable invoking the supplied nand2tetris tools from the command line on your computer, painlessly.
 They can be used from any working directory on your computer, without requiring full paths to the files on which they operate.
 Further, they accept spaces in directory and file names, so they will work if nand2tetris is installed under a directory named, say, "My Documents".